What is B2B Marketing Automation and How Does it Work?

 How marketing automation works and what it can do

-- Your marketing automation platform provides you a section of code which you place in the back-end of your website’s code.
+- At a basic level, your marketing automation platform provides you a section of code which you place in the back-end of your website’s code.

 - This code allows your marketing automation platform to “see” every visitor who comes to your site.